 Note that halting the system might not be appropriate, depending on the overall design of the control system as well as the controlled system.
 Well-designed controlled systems often go into a defined state without the control system present or active.
 To achieve this, a mechanism to take the control system completely out of the control loop might be required as part of the hardware design, disconnecting any actuators.

 Also, restarting the initial control program (start-up table 0) may or may not be appropriate, for example if the controlled system is physically in a state where the initial control program is useless, or even detrimental.

 Pressing the manual kill/abort push button results in resetting the

-Run-time errors and any corrective measures are logged, using the FPGA-based logger, described elsewhere.
+Run-time errors and any corrective measures are logged, using the FPGA-based logger.
 Logging into the FPGA is fast, and the log entries survive a system reset.
 By default, no error messages are printed to the console, as this would be too time consuming.
 The log entries can be displayed using a separate module and command.

 Which is why the interrupt does not return. ↩︎